orangenarwhals/howe299r_blog/source/_posts/apriltags.md

 categories: []
 date: 2018-04-08 01:54:00
 ---

-I recently started working with April tags, since they seem cool & you see them all over the place (using as fiducials for robots trying to walk around a somewhat unstructured environment).
+I recently started working with April tags, since they seem cool & you see them all over the place (used as fiducials for robots trying to walk around a somewhat unstructured environment).

 ![Boston Dynamics, Atlas robot, picking up a box with an apriltag](/researchblog/images/boston_dynamics_atlas_apriltags.png)